05. VHDL Modules [2-bit Full Adder]

 C_OUT: out std_logic);

-then we need to include our fulladder into the design but this must be mentioned inside the architecture
+end adder4bitthen we need to include our fulladder into the design but this must be mentioned inside the architecture

 architecture structure of adder4bit is